sscovil/learn-to-code/README.md

 can build a house with a hammer and hand saw, but if you are serious about becoming a software developer you should learn the tools of the trade.

 [Visual Studio Code] is free and very popular among web developers.
-I personally use [IntelliJ Ultimate Edition], which is a bit pricey but has plugins for every programming language.
+I personally use [IntelliJ], which is a bit pricey but has plugins for every programming language.
 [WebStorm] is made by the same company (JetBrains), but it only supports [JavaScript] and frameworks like [Node.js], [React], and [Vue.js].

 ## 4. Run a [PostgreSQL] database server in a virtual machine using [Docker Compose]